 Educators Rising is for young people exploring the path to great teaching and the adults directly supporting them on their journeys.
 Joining Educators Rising takes less than five minutes, and — since this is all about supporting rising public servants — there are no member dues or registration fees.

 To join Educators Rising, simply create a profile in the EdRising Virtual Campus.
 By signing up through the EdRising Virtual Campus, you’ll be able to connect with other rising educators, teacher leaders, and experts and access curricular resources that you can infuse into your classroom.
-You’ll also find a library of learning resources — like "game film" of accomplished teachers in action, articles geared toward helping your students develop their teaching skills and plan for college, and much more.
+You’ll also find a library of learning resources — like "game film" of National Board Certified Teachers in action, articles geared toward helping your students develop their teaching skills and plan for college, and much more.
+Check out the 2016–2017 Teacher Leader Guide to discover everything we offer.

 I’m fired up!
 How do I get Educators Rising started in my school?